 In fact, there is even a foundation, the May 18 Memorial Foundation (which is the organisation that held the May 18 Academy), established by the victims’ families and funded by the government to commemorate the spirit of the Gwangju Uprising.
 We went to visit the Foundation’s office and saw multiple illustrations of the 5.18 Movement, as well as a separate room for “confessions and testimony” for victims or relatives who want to come forward and offer their testimony of the incident.
 The Foundation is now also active in other efforts on promoting democratisation and human rights around the world, which is why they also present the “Gwangju Prize” for human rights defenders from around the globe.
 I spotted two awardees from Indonesia, Wardah Hafidz and Latifah Anam Siregar!
 (Fun fact: Wardah Hafidz’s placard is just right next to Aung San Suu Kyi’s, which was withdrawn in 2018 due to inaction to the Rohingya Crisis. *claps*)

 On the other hand, the Jeju Uprising (or also called as the 4.3 Massacre) was a people’s movement (and massacre) that happened in Jeju Island from April 1948 to May 1949.
-At the time, there was an election scheduled by the UN, which the people of Jeju opposed due to the fear that the election will lead to a split between North Korea and South Korea (the Korean War happened just a year after the uprising ended, leading to the division of Korea).
+At the time, there was an election scheduled by the UN, which the people of Jeju opposed due to the fear that the election would lead to a split between North Korea and South Korea (the Korean War happened just a year after the uprising ended, leading to the division of Korea).
 The communist Workers Party of South Korea launched an anti-imperialist insurgency, which led to widespread protests across the island.

 In response, the Korean government declared martial law and cracked down on protestors and leftists, killing around 30,000 people and forcing thousands others to flee to Japan.
 For decades, the Korean government repressed and denied this state-perpetrated massacre, describing protestors as “communists” and “rioters” to justify the atrocities.
-However, in 2006 the South Korean government officially apologized to the people of Jeju, and in 2019, the police and defense ministry followed this action.
+However, in 2006 the South Korean government officially apologised to the people of Jeju, and in 2019, the police and defense ministry followed this action.

 The 4.3 Massacre reminded me of a similarly dark incident in Indonesia’s history in 1965, where around 500,000 people were massacred for allegations of being communists or associated to communism.
 The difference is, until today, the government still has yet to acknowledge and apologise for the extrajudicial killings it committed.
 No reparations, truth-finding efforts, or reconciliations are taking place.
 The generals behind those atrocities remain in power.
 And communism remains a “dirty” and taboo subject in the country.